tencentyun/intlcloud-documents/product_new/加速产品中心/内容分发网络/产品简介/CDN性能说明（抽样）_intl_en.md

 ### Test Method

-The benchmarking test method commonly used in the industry is adopted.
+We used the benchmark test method commonly used in the industry.
 The service provider is TingYun.

 ### Test Parameters